neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 - Add an event listener for the submit event:

-- is called on form submit
+- It is called on form submission.
-- triggers a submit event which provides us with an `event` object
+- Triggers a submit event which provides us with an `event` object.
-- the `event` object has a method called `preventDefault()`
+- The `event` object has a method called `preventDefault()`.

 - Use `console.log(event)` to show its methods and properties (especially `preventDefault()` and `.target`).